|MFM120||Multibody Dynamics Stand: 2009-06-07 22:25:23|

 Exercises and an additional project referring to the dynamics are included.
 Herein, a Maple script for rigid MBS is used to see all derivations of the equations of motion.

-Part II -Flexible Body Dynamic
+Part II -Flexible Body Dynamics

 5 Introduction to Flexible Body Modeling and Finite Element Approximation